Sega Saturn Architecture

 An introduction to the visibility problem

-When 3D polygons are projected onto a 2D space, it is crucial to determine which polygons are visible from the camera’s position and which are hidden behind [12].
-Otherwise, models are not drawn correctly, effects like transparency appear ‘broken’ and ultimately, hardware resources are wasted.
-This process is widely known as Visible surface determination or ‘VSD’ and it’s a fundamental problem in the world of computer graphics.
-There are multiple papers published that describe algorithms that tackle this at different stages of the graphics pipeline.
-Some of them give very accurate results, while others trade precision for better performance.
+When 3D polygons are projected onto a 2D space, it is crucial to determine which polygons are visible from the camera’s perspective and which are hidden behind [12].
+Otherwise, models are not drawn correctly, effects like transparency appear broken, and hardware resources are wasted.

 Image